 Once the largest and most significant building in the area, it has served as a home and a source of protection for the ruling family.
 It is now a museum with a wealth of exhibits of invaders rebuffed and the activities of powerful Sheikhs.

 Al Jahili Fort is the biggest in the whole of the UAE and it has history seeping out every brick.
 Built in the 19th century as a summer home for Sheikh Zayed I, the man who was in charge of Abu Dhabi at that time.

 Al Jahili has a beautiful garden with exotic blooms and pretty places to escape the intense heat.
-The Fort itself houses exhibitions to the Sheikh who laid the first stone and the work of an intrepid British explorer, writer and photographer called Sir Wilfred Thesiger.
+The Fort itself houses exhibitions of the Sheikh who laid the first stone and the work of an intrepid British explorer, writer, and photographer called Sir Wilfred Thesiger.

 Qasr Al Hosn | Abu Dhabi

 Qasr Al Hosn Fort is part of one of the most historic areas of human habitation in the UAE.
 It was built as a safe but magnificent home for Shaikh Shakhboot Bin Zayed Al Nahyan and his family in 1795.

 The fort is made up of two watchtowers and a square complex of buildings.
 One of the citadels is lavishly decorated by pastel seashells and glossy coral.
 It was built first, in 1760, and is an eye-catching structure that was used as a point of navigation for seamen.

 In the 1950s, Qasr Hosn Fort was engulfed by a Royal Place for the ruler of Abu Dhabi, it’s now a much-visited museum.